 I write because I don’t know what I think until I read what I say. — Flannery O’Connor

-On being Catholic–late one night, I discovered a small book on prayer, in a box that had never been unpacked during our move to a new house.
-Why I was searching through that box, I don’t exactly remember.
+Late one night, I discovered a little book on Catholic prayer, in a box that had never been unpacked during a move to a new house.
+I don’t exactly remember why I was searching through that box.
 But I found a treasure that helped me to recollect my childhood faith.
-The pages of the book were “light silent sound” (1 Kings 19:12) that called me home to the Church of my baptism.
+The pages of the book were “light silent sound” (1 Kings 19:12) to my broken heart and beckoned me to return home to the Catholic Church; the Church of my baptism.

 “but sanctify Christ as Lord in your hearts.
 Always be ready to give an explanation to anyone who asks you for a reason for your hope” (1 Peter 3:15)